 The following table contains items currently targetted for the subsequent major release, along with their completion status.
 It is meant mainly for developers, but can help answer the oft-asked question "how is the next release coming along?"
 If you are interested in helping speed up the next release, consider tackling one of the incomplete items below.

-This table is nonexhaustive — it neither contains nor attempts to contains all the features planned for this release.
+This table is nonexhaustive — it neither contains nor attempts to contain all the features planned for this release.

 |Specific stuff aimed at 1.10|